 — Dr. Robert B. Cialdini, the seminal expert in the field of Psychology & Marketing.

-For businesses in the ecommerce sector, scarcity marketing makes a helpful tool leveraging sales.
+For businesses in the ecommerce sector, scarcity marketing makes a helpful tool for leveraging sales.

 What is Urgency Marketing?